labdao/docs/docs/get-involved/how-to-contribute-a-tool.md

 When defining arguments for PLEX keep the following in mind:

-- **PLEX expects two directories: an /inputs directory and an /outputs directory.** Note that these are the plural: inputS and outputS, NOT input and output.
+- **PLEX expects two directories: an /inputs directory and an /outputs directory.** Note that these are the plural: inputs and outputs, **NOT** input and output.
 - **File paths for input data have a specific format:** It uses the ```$(inputs)``` JSON notation.
 For example, the input protein file path is represented with ```$(inputs.protein.filepath)```.
 - **We currently only support tools that are run from the command line**: Therefore, the “baseCommand” has to be ```["/bin/bash", "-c"]```.
 Running python directly is coming soon.

 :::info
 Doing the arguments is probably the hardest part!
-If you're stuck, [send us an email](stewards@labdao.com) and we'll be happy to puzzle it out with you.
+If you're stuck, [send us an email](mailto:stewards@labdao.com) and we'll be happy to puzzle it out with you.
 :::

-## Overall argument structure
+**Overall argument structure**

 The overall argument structure will usually be as follows:

 Line 0: Prepare inputs [some tools only]